astropy/specreduce/docs/extraction_quickstart.rst

 ----------------

 This will produce a 1D spectrum, with flux in units of the 2D spectrum.
 The wavelength units will be pixels.
-Wavelength and Flux calibration steps are not included here.
+Wavelength and flux calibration steps are not included here.

 Putting all these steps together, a simple extraction process might look something like::